Skip to main content

 • In attenuated FAP or AFAP, patients have fewer polyps (less than 100), and colorectal cancer tends to occur at a later age (40s and 50s).

-• Gardner syndrome is a type of FAP that also causes non-cancer tumors of the skin, soft tissue, and bones.
+• Gardner syndrome is a type of FAP that also causes noncancerous tumors of the skin, soft tissue, and bones.

-• Peutz-Jeghers syndrome (PJS): People with this inherited condition tend to have freckles around the mouth (and sometimes on their hands and feet) and a special type of polyp called hamartomas in their digestive tracts.
-These people are at a much higher risk for colorectal cancer, as well as other cancers, such as breast, ovary, and pancreas.
+• Peutz-Jeghers syndrome (PJS): People with this inherited condition tend to have freckles around the mouth (and sometimes on their hands and feet) and a special type of polyp called hamartomas in their digestive tract.
+These people are at a much higher risk for colorectal cancer, as well as other cancers, such as cancers of the breast, ovary, and pancreas.
 They usually are diagnosed at a younger than usual age.
-This syndrome is caused by mutations in the STK11 (LKB1) gene
+This syndrome is caused by mutations in the STK11 (LKB1) gene.

 • MUTYH-associated polyposis (MAP): People with this syndrome develop many colon polyps.
-These will almost always become cancer if not watched closely with regular colonoscopies.
-These people also have an increased risk of other cancers of the GI (gastrointestinal) tract and thyroid.
+These tend to become cancer if not watched closely with routine colonoscopies.
+These people also have an increased risk of other cancers of the GI (gastrointestinal) tract, breast, ovary, bladder, and thyroid.
 This syndrome is caused by mutations in the MUTYH gene (which is involved in “proofreading” the DNA and fixing any mistakes) and often leads to cancer at a younger age.

-Since many of these syndromes are linked to colorectal cancer at a young age and also linked to other types of cancer, identifying families with these inherited syndromes is important.
+Since many of these syndromes are linked to colorectal cancer at a young age and other types of cancer, identifying families with these inherited syndromes is important.
 It lets doctors recommend specific steps such as screening and other preventive measures when the person is younger.
-Information on risk assessment, and genetic counseling and testing for these syndromes can be found in Genetic Testing, Screening, and Prevention for People with a Strong Family History of Colorectal Cancer.
+Information on risk assessment, and genetic counseling and testing for many of these syndromes can be found in Genetic Testing, Screening, and Prevention for People with a Strong Family History of Colorectal Cancer.

 The American Cancer Society medical and editorial content team